Whon1980-DL/milk-waste-management/README.md

 ## How to Use

-Through this application, user can view milk inventory data recoded on linked Google Sheet, record milk delivery, record milk wastage and record milk movement between usage area in a building.
-The user will be presented with choice they have to select in order to perform certain action.
-The application will provide respective error messages to guid user to correctly input valid data which will then lead to certain selected action being performed to the Google Sheet.
+Through Milk Waste Management Application, user can view milk inventory data recoded on linked Google Sheet, record milk delivery, record milk wastage and record milk movement between usage area in a building.
+The user will be presented with choices they have to select in order to perform certain action.
+For recording action, user will be prompted to enter data along with guideline on how the data should be entered.
+The application will also provide respective error messages to guid user to correctly input valid data which will then lead to the selected action being performed to the Google Sheet.

 ## Logic Flowchart

 ![Flowchart](readme_images/logic_flowchart.png)

+## User Experience (UX)

+The application provided user with clear introduction of the idea behind the design of the application with main menu and instruction to what action should be taken to proceed.
+Once user selected an action the application will display data or request data as appropriate.
+The data is displayed in a format that is very easy to understand by the user.
+The data provided by user is validate with several methods to ensure data provided is valid and of correct format and pattern.
+The application notify user every time a task is perform successfully and what worksheet has been updated.
+It is a very simple yet highly capable application to help simplify milk waste management process.